Basic Piano Chords & Piano Scales

 If you look carefully, you'll see that this page of chords and major C scales is just the same as the beginnings of the "Key of C" sheet on my 12 Major Scales page.

-So why did I feel the need to make this "dumbed-down" version of the Key of C sheet?
+So why did I feel the need to make these "dumbed-down" versions of the Key of _____ sheets?

 I did it for little guys and gals who are capable of playing more complicated music than they can read, and WANT TO.
 The letters-inside-the-note-heads are a lot like pictures - and a picture can be worth a thousand words!